Yangeok/turing-back/README.md

 ### Utilities

 - checkout
-  - contains a stripe payment function.
+  - contains a Stripe payment function.
 - env
   - contains settings for managing port, hostname.
 - facebook
-  - contains settings for facebook login.
+  - contains settings for Facebook login.
 - generator
   - contains functions for creating mock-data.
   - when you run the file, the function automatically runs and creates mock-data in `db/seed-data/`.